 - Grab bars and slip-resistant mats are strategically placed in and around the tub

 - The water temperature is optimal (around 100 – 101 degrees is best)

 - Never leave a senior with dementia alone in the bathroom

 - Be imaginative.
-Who says one person’s bathtime experience has to be like everybody else’s?
-Try thinking outside of the box to discover what works best for your senior loved one:
+Who says a person’s bath time experience has to be the same as everyone else’s?
+Try thinking outside the box to find out what works best for your senior loved one:

 - If the senior delights in music, try singing or playing some songs as a distraction

 - Try a “dry” bed bath using no-rinse soap, dry shampoo, and a warm, damp towel

 - Each day over the period of a week, incorporate a seven-day bath, which involves cleaning just a portion of the body at a time